ashbywinch/books_to_anki/readme.md

 **book-to-flashcard** will generate one anki deck per text file.
 Each deck will contain the entire text of that file, in order, split into flash-card-sized chunks, with the original text on the front of the card and the translated text on the back of the card.
 All the decks will be bundled into a single Anki .apkg file.

-**book-to-flashcard** uses AI language parsing (via the spacy library) to try and split long sentences in such a way that they can be individually understood and translated without context.
+**book-to-flashcard** uses AI language parsing to try and split long sentences in such a way that they can be individually understood and translated without context.

 DeepL is used to translate each card to a language of the user's choice.
 The list of available languages can be found here: <https://developers.deepl.com/docs/resources/supported-languages#target-languages>